frontenddogma/upgrade-your-html/manuscript/intro.md

 HTML is the backbone of the Web.
 We can build a website without JavaScript, even without CSS, but without HTML—_any_ HTML—, no, we can’t.

-As HTML is so important and yet also so easy, everyone writes HTML, and everyone says they can write HTML.
+HTML is so important, yet so easy.
+Everyone writes HTML, and everyone says they can write HTML.
 They don’t just mean they’re able to write HTML, but that they write _good_ HTML, where “good” means “high quality.”

 That would be great news, because writing good HTML is actually [more important](https://meiert.com/en/blog/rules-for-html/) than writing good CSS or good JavaScript.
 This is at least the view of [the first paradigm of web development](https://meiert.com/en/blog/two-paradigms/), which sees a benefit in separating concerns, and assumes, as the end goal, a large code base of many HTML templates and files with very few style sheets and scripts.